The syntax of SELECT is relatively complex. This section describes the syntax of SIMPLE SELECT.

 |

-| row_limiting_clause | Limits the number of rows returned by a query to implement pagination.
+| row_limiting_clause | Limits the number of rows returned in a query to implement pagination.
 You can specify the offset and the number of rows or the percentage of rows to be returned.
-You can also use the ORDER BY clause to ensure the sort order and obtain consistent results. |
+You can also specify the ORDER BY clause to ensure the order of the returned rows and obtain consistent results. |

 |

-| OFFSET | The number of rows to skip before the start of a paginated query. offset must be a number or an expression that evaluates to a number.
+| OFFSET | The number of rows to skip before the start of a page. offset must be a number or an expression that evaluates to a number.

 |